-Diagnosis and Therapeutic Technicians
+Diagnostic and Therapeutic Technicians

-Audiology technicians are involved in the diagnosis process of the audio-vestibular system by planning, execution and interpreting of exams concerning functional and electrophysiological exploration, with a view to identifying, quantifying and qualifying any anomalies that may be present.
-They also participate in the planning and implementation of auditory and vestibular rehabilitation programs.
+Audiology Technicians develop their activity in the area of diagnosis, planning, executing and interpreting exams of classical functional and electrophysiological exploration, for the purpose of identifying, quantifying and qualifying anomalies in the audio-vestibular system.
+In the area of rehabilitation, they participate in the planning and execution of auditive and vestibular rehabilitation programs.